← mariacybersec

 The Silent SIEM: Why Data ≄ Detection

-Phase 1: Telemetry Validation
+1: Telemetry Validation (Is the pipeline blind?)

 Conclusion: the SIEM was not blind.
 The data existed.

-Phase 2: Attack Simulation
+2: Attack Simulation (Does behavior produce signals?)

-I executed a basic post-exploitation workflow:
+I executed a basic post-exploitation workflow to simulate a small intrusion chain:

 Each behavior occurred at the OS level and produced telemetry.
-Result: zero alerts.
+Result; zero alerts.

-Phase 3: Root Cause Analysis
+3: Root Cause Analysis (Why the detections stayed silent)

-Phase 4: Engineering the Fix · Stateful EQL
+4: Engineering the Fix (Stateful EQL Correlation)

 sequence by host.name, user.name with maxspan=15m